smart-on-fhir/smart-scheduling-links/README.md

 * Once an appointment booking is completed, the appointment search tool might not have an easy way to learn about the details of the booking (e.g., was it successful; what is the specific location and timing).

 In other words, compared with a deeply-integrated scheduling paradigm where a booking tool could guide the user through every step of the process, SMART Scheduling Links provides a more loosely-coupled user experience.
-But we have strong evidence that this is a viable UX tradeoff, because it works just like a very familiar and highly sucessful booking system...
+But we have strong evidence that this is a viable UX trade-off, because it works just like a very familiar and highly successful booking system...

 ## Analogy: airline booking